rackerlabs/design-system/_docs/style/spacing.md

 {% column left:"hxCol hxSpan-12-xs hxSpan-12-sm hxSpan-4-md hxSpan-4-lg" %}

 **Baseline value**: The Helix spacing system uses four as the baseline number on which all other spatial values are determined.
-For example, the font size for all headings is a multiple of four.
-A baseline value helps you build consistency into your layout.
+For example, the font size value for all heading are mulltiples of four.
+This baseline value helps you build consistency into your layout.

-**Line-height ratio is 1.5**: The line-height ratio is taken from the WCAG SC 1.4.8 guideline which states that line spacing should be at least 1.5x the size of the font.
+**1.5 line-height ratio**: The helix spacing system line-height ratio is taken from the WCAG SC 1.4.8 guideline which states that line spacing should be at least 1.5x the size of the font.
 This amount of spacing enables people of different abilities to more easily track and comprehend information.

 **Line height**: Apply the line-height ratio to all font sizes to create proportional spacing between content areas.
 Use this chart to determine the appropriate line height for each font size.